dphamlin/TSPSmashArena/README.md

-TSPSmashArina
+TSPArena
 =============

-A free for all 4 player battle arena based in a java applet for CS3141 Fall 3013
+A free-for-all 4-player battle arena based in a Java applet for CS3141 Fall 2013.